cheme/mydht/blog/process.md

 pub struct WriteYield<'a,W : 'a + Write, Y : 'a + SpawnerYield> (pub &'a mut W, pub &'a mut Y);
 ```
 For threaded spawn, like a thread pool or ThreadPark, the thread simply park (block on a condvar) and resume later through its yield handle resume (unlock condvar).
-For local spawn, we need to use a CoRoutine : with CoRoutine spawner (using coroutine crate), that way the coroutine state does include all inner states (even possible Serde backend implementation) and be managed at WriteYield/ReadYield level.
+For local spawn, we need to use a CoRoutine : with CoRoutine spawner (using coroutine crate), the coroutine state does include all inner states (even possible Serde backend implementation) and we can suspend at WriteYield/ReadYield level (using YieldReturn::Loop strategie).

 Lets adapt write service.
 ```rust